Digital Marketing Marketing & Sales

 I want to share a paradigm with you that (I hope) will hit you right between the eyes.

-Assuming you have a website of course (and if you don’t, get one), let’s say you’re currently getting 100 visitors to your website each week.
-These visitors may be coming from various sources such as SEO, word of mouth, paid traffic, letterbox drops, newspapers, social media, radio, tv, etc.
+Assuming you have a website (and if you don’t, get one), let’s say you’re currently getting 100 visitors to your website each week.
+These visitors may be coming from various sources such as SEO, word of mouth, paid traffic, letterbox drops, newspapers, social media, radio, TV, or other sources.

-Let’s say that to get those 100 visitors to your website each month; it’s costing you $100.
-If you’re only getting two customers from that investment, each one is costing you $50.
+Let’s say that getting 100 visitors to your website each month costs you $100.
+If you’re only getting two customers from that investment, each one costs you $50.

 Not necessarily…